 You know those women in church that fan themselves when you are sitting there perfectly comfortable?
 I always thought, “What is their problem?”, which was a big mistake, because it seems that whenever I do that, then that thing that I am so critical about happens to me.
 That’s right.
 A few years ago hot flashes became a part of my life.

-So, to help you non-hot-flashers understand what a woman may suffer, because we need all the sympathy we can get, and for all of you hot-flash-sufferers who would like to know a little bit more as well as feel more understood, I am offering this mini blog course.
+So, to help you non-hot-flashers understand what a woman may suffer, because we need all the sympathy we can get, and for all of you hot-flash-sufferers who would like to know a little bit more as well as feel more understood, I wrote this article.

 First, What Are Hot Flashes Like?
 Well, they can vary in duration, lasting 2-5 minutes – sometimes longer, and in intensity, feeling like anywhere from a warm flush to a human combustible unit that might explode.
 They start gradually, many times preceded with kind of a weird panicky feeling around the chest spreading up and outward.
 They reach a peak heat, then gradually fades.
 Sometimes it leaves you feeling chilled afterwards.
 Hot flashes have friends that often accompany them: Nausea, Headache, Dizzy, Panic, and Doom.
 The heart rate can go up considerably as well.
 It takes immense self-control when a hot flash hits to sit or stand there conversing with people pretending YOU ARE FINE and hoping they don’t notice your face beading up and/or reddening.